Jared Whiltock's piece appeared

 Roberts had identified a complicated ownership structure linking multiple chains and their facilities.
 On closer inspection, Whitlock discovered something interesting about the structure: It was facilitating bankruptcy by an affiliated nursing-home chain, Consulate Health Care, that stymied recourse for the chain's alleged neglect.

 Whitlock had the story, he brought it to the Miami Herald, the Herald commissioned the piece, his editor agreed on a fee and, with FIRE’s help, on an informal pledge to indemnify the reporter.
 Under its new owners, the McClatchy newspaper chain reversed the editor's offer and vetoed indemnification.

 “I felt betrayed, it was totally unworkable, we're talking about a litigious nursing-home chain,” Whitlock said.
 “It was heartbreaking to do all this reporting, and then have the rug pulled out from under it."

 With a FIRE Indemnification Grant, Whitlock searched for a new outlet; and with the help of a FIRE attorney, Boston Globe Stat News agreed to protect Whitlock.
-Whitlock had his story, the Stat readership had theirs.
-And so did the Roberts family, in memoriam.
+Whitlock had his story.
+Stat had its story—four years, two reporters, and two FIRE programs later, the public had theirs.